 - The bestselling games of all time

 The Rayman games have always taken a backseat to the likes of Mario — at least from a commercial standpoint — but that doesn’t mean you shouldn’t play them.
 In fact, some argue Rayman is the superior platformer, particularly citing 2013’s Rayman Legends as one of the best in its class.
 Whichever side of the fence you’re on, there’s no denying the absolute marvel of a game Legends is.
 Its visuals are a spectacle in and of themselves, and when combined with incredible music, and a plethora of content, you get Ubisoft’s absolute best platformer.
-It’s hard to believe it’s been seven years since its release.
-Let’s keep our fingers crossed for a new Rayman game for the PS5.
+It’s hard to believe it’s been eight years since its release.
+Let’s keep our fingers crossed for a new Rayman game for the PS5 or Nintendo Switch.

 Far Cry had been around for nearly a decade before its third mainline entry popularized the series, and we’re glad it did.
 Much like certain films, Far Cry 3 portrayed a villain you’d practically root for, with the focus on narrative and believable performances stealing the show.
 And it was an absolute blast to play.
 There was something exciting and beautiful about exploring the deadly Rook Islands, which were full of creatures you were able to hunt to scavenge for parts.
 Make all the “it’s Skyrim with guns” jokes you’d like — Far Cry 3 is still one of the best single-player shooters out there, and the best in the series.